 After the slayings of Kayla and Nisa, Brentwood school officials warned students to be careful of how they dressed, to avoid wearing clothes and colors that could be considered gang-related.

 CJ had just bought a red jacket and, after the district warning, Coleman-Odom says that at first she didn’t want him to wear it.

 “Then he slowly transitioned it in,” she says.
 “It’s not like you go to school and see certain kids wearing all red or something . . .
 You wear what you want to wear.”

 She says her children have received a good education in Brentwood schools.

 “All of these kids have had caring, good teachers who have pushed them and who have encouraged them.”

 Coleman-Odom and her husband, Curtis Odom Jr., 53, a Nassau County correction officer, moved to Brentwood in 1998.
 They have no plans to leave.

 “We have roots.
 The kids were raised here, they were born here,” she says.
 “And I’m still paying off my house.
 Where am I going to go?
 And, honestly, I like where I live.”

 Text by David Olson.
-Photographs and video by Alejandra Villa Loarca and James Carbone.
+Photographs and video by Alejandra Villa Loarca.
 Produced by Anthony Bottan.